pchristensenB/box-salesforce-uielements-demo/README.md

 <img src="/images/10-box-cors-configuration.png" width="75%" height="75%">

 Now you can build your community site and use the Box UI Elements in your site.
 For this sample there are four seperate elements exposed as Custom Aura Lightning Components.
 Please note that by default the access to the Box folders is via the Service Account created in the JWT application step.
-Please add this service account to the folders you want to access in the community.
+Please add this service account as a collaborator to the folders you want to access in the community.

 <img src="/images/12-components.png" width="50%" height="50%">